Eating Jamun During Pregnancy

 - Do not buy this fruit if it hasn’t ripened or if it has a hard texture.

 - Jamun has a short shelf-life of two days at room temperature.
-Make sure to pack them in mesh bags and refrigerate.
+Make sure to pack them in mesh bags and refrigerate them.
 Refrigeration extends its shelf life up to two weeks.

-Like any other fruit, jamun can be consumed in raw.
-Make sure your properly wash the fruit before eating it.
-Another way you can include this nutritious fruit in your diet is by making a jamun smoothie.
-Here is a simple recipe of making jamun smoothie that can be prepared in a few minutes.
+Like any other fruit, jamun can be consumed raw.
+Make sure you properly wash the fruit before eating it.
+Another way you can include this nutritious fruit in your diet is by making delicious jamun recipes.
+Here are some simple recipes including one of making jamun smoothie that can be prepared in a few minutes.

 - Honey- as per taste